-Check out what several well-respected voices in the Black community had to say in celebration of the country’s new MVP.
+Here’s what several well-respected voices in the Black community said about her win last November in celebration of the country’s new MVP.

 “From the start, Senator Harris has served as an inspiration to not just women, girls, and people of color, but to people all over the world who now see themselves in her and her story.
 As the first Black woman and South Asian- American to be a major party’s vice-presidential nominee, her achievement is historic and I have no doubt that she will continue to be unapologetic, steadfast, and of course – ambitious, in her work for the people.
 The truth of the matter is that our nation is at an inflection point and in need of compassionate and dignified leaders.
 Senator Harris is that and so much more, and I am so very pleased to have supported her in this fight.” —Rep. Maxine Waters